Merlin9999/PCLFileSet/README.md

 # PCLFileSet

-PCLFileSet is a c# library inspired by [nAnt's](http://nant.sourceforge.net/) [&lt;fileset&gt;](http://nant.sourceforge.net/release/latest/help/types/fileset.html).
+PCLFileSet is a c# portable library inspired by [nAnt's](http://nant.sourceforge.net/) [&lt;fileset&gt;](http://nant.sourceforge.net/release/latest/help/types/fileset.html).
 It generates a sequence of relative file (or folder) paths by specifying one or more file specifications that supports wildcard characters.
-Multiple file specifications for inclusion and exclusion can be specified.
+Multiple file specifications for inclusion and exclusion are supported.
 Exclusion file specifications filter files (or folders) that were otherwise included.

+PCLFileSet.Desktop adds file copy and zip file creation based on the files identified in a FileSet.

-## Getting the Library
+## Getting the Libraries
-The preferred way to get the library and its dependencies is from [NuGet](https://www.nuget.org/packages/PCLFileSet/).
-The source code is available on [GitHub](https://github.com/Merlin9999/PCLFileSet).
+Libraries are available on [NuGet](http://www.nuget.org).
+* The PCLFileSet library is found [here](http://www.nuget.org/packages/PCLFileSet/)
+* The PCLFileSet.Desktop library is found [here](http://www.nuget.org/packages/PCLFileSet.Desktop/)

 ## File Specifications
 File specifications can use wildcards such as `*`, `?`, and `**`.